-That’s why you need to know your cents from your dollars.
+That’s why you need to be familiar with American money, and know your cents from your dollars.

 Introducing cents and dollars

-Like many other currency systems, the American one is based upon a decimal system eg. one dollar is equivalent to 100 one-cent coins.
+Like many other currency systems, American money is based upon a decimal system eg. one dollar is equivalent to 100 one-cent coins.

 American currency has coins for the lower-value amounts and bills for the higher-value amounts.